onurozuduru/notes-about-prompts/README.md

 ### Simulated Expert Discussions

 - "Imagine a panel of experts discussing this task.
-Each expert offers unique insights, and you synthesize their recommendations into a final solution: `PROMPT`"
+Each expert offers unique insights, and you first write down their discussion then synthesize their recommendations into a final solution: `PROMPT`"
 - "Solve this task collaboratively by simulating a debate among personas.
 Critique each other’s ideas until a consensus is reached: `PROMPT`"
 - Prompt from [PanelGPT](https://github.com/holarissun/PanelGPT) [1][2]:
   > 3 experts are discussing the question with a panel discussion, trying to solve it step by step, and make sure the result is correct and avoid penalty: `PROMPT`